cspollard/cspollard.github.io/HEPExample.md

 > evtProb = Event (normal 25.5 4.3) (normal 54.2 11.9)

-The above defines an event that, instead of having particular values for the electron and muon pTs, holds probability distributions for each of them.
+The above defines an event that, instead of having particular values for the electron and muon pts, holds probability distributions for each of them.
-In this case the electron (muon) pT is normally distributed around a mean of 25.5 (54.2) and standard deviation of 4.3 (11.9).
+In this case the electron (muon) pt is normally distributed around a mean of 25.5 (54.2) and standard deviation of 4.3 (11.9).

 (For now we'll not discuss the idea behind the `PrimMonad`{.haskell} type